Kevin Phillips (political commentator): Critical reception

 American Theocracy was reviewed widely.
 The New York Times Book Review wrote "It is not without polemic, but unlike many of the more glib and strident political commentaries of recent years, it is extensively researched and frighteningly persuasive..."

 The Chicago Sun-Times wrote "Overall, Phillips' book is a thoughtful and somber jeremiad, written throughout with a graceful wryness... a capstone to his life's work."

 Bad Money (2008)

 Phillips examines America's great shift from manufacturing to financial services.
 He also discusses America's petroleum policies and the tying of the dollar to the price of oil.
-Phillips suggests that the Euro and the Chinese Yuan/Renminbi are favorites to take the dollar's place in countries hostile towards America, like Iran.
+Phillips suggests that the Euro and the Chinese Yuan/Renminbi are favourites to take the dollar's place in countries hostile towards America, such as Iran.
 He then tackles the lack of regulatory oversight employed in the housing market and how the housing boom was allowed to run free under Alan Greenspan.
-The book concludes with the proposal that America is employing bad capitalism and extends Gresham's Law of currency to suggest that their good capitalism will be driven out by the bad.
+The book concludes with the proposal that America is employing bad capitalism and extends Gresham's law of currency to suggest that their good capitalism will be driven out by the bad.